Career opportunities available at the 911 call center

 Fairfax County’s Department of Public Safety Communications hires people right out of high school, retirees, and people looking to change careers.

-Kirsten Chandler, a human relations specialist, and Scott Snow, a public safety communicator at the agency, led a tour of the facility for the Mason Police District’s Community Advisory Committee on June 2.
+Kirsten Chandler, a human resources specialist, and Scott Snow, a public safety communicator at the agency, led a tour of the facility for the Mason Police District’s Community Advisory Committee on June 2.

 It’s a stressful job, they acknowledged.
-Most employees stay five years or less, although some have worked there for many years.
 Call takers work 12-hour shifts.

 There were only about 12 call takers during the evening of the CAC visit, though there are more during the day when the call center is busier.
 There are also eight dispatchers, four supervisors, and four managers per shift.

 The starting pay for call takers is $27.27 per hour.
-Employees must be at least 18 years old and must be a citizen or a lawful resident.
+Employees must be at least 18 years old and must be citizens or lawful residents.

 Call takers must complete 12 weeks of classroom training and 12 to 16 weeks of on-the-job training.
-People are paid during the training period, even though many drop out before they complete the course.
+People are paid during the training period.

 Related story: Mason Police District commander promoted to deputy police chief